-- A property near train tracks where a train runs through on a regular basis, would be considered an undesirable characteristic to most potential buyers.
+- A property located near train tracks would be considered an undesirable characteristic to most potential buyers.
 If you were to find a great deal on a property that is right next to the train tracks, you could turn the problem into a benefit by marketing the house to employees of the train company.
 You could also put out an ad that highlights how easily accessible the property is to the train system.
-Obviously, if you’re in a major city being close to the subway system can actually be a huge benefit.
+Obviously, if you're in a major city being close to the subway system can actually be a huge benefit.
 You can celebrate it.

 - Another example comes from the book “The Millionaire Mind”.
 In the book, a real estate agent was trying to sell a property that had an exterior siding of cedar.
 Woodpeckers would peck on the cedar, making tons of small holes in the wood.
 For the majority of buyers it was a complete deal breaker.
 But the agent got creative and sold the property to a lumber company executive that wouldn’t be caught dead living in a brick house.
 The real estate agent celebrated the home’s uniqueness.

-- A common example is when a seller buys a property from a builder and decides to sell it a year or two later.
+- A common example is when a seller buys a property from a builder and decides to sell it a few years later.
 Even if they paid for some upgrades and have a low interest rate on their 97% loan, they’re often stuck.
-They are unable to sell the property because after they pay the 6% in commissions and closing costs they would be upside down in their loan.
+They can't sell the property because after they pay closing costs and 6% in commissions they're upside down in their loan.
 This situation is perfect for a creative real estate investor who celebrates the fact that the home is practically brand new instead of focusing on it not having any equity.
-The investor can get the property structured as a subject-to and sell it on as a rent-to own.
+The property can be structured as a subject-to and sold as a rent-to own.